The Message of Jesus: Why Would Anyone Want to Be a Christian?

 Christianity wouldn’t make any sense without Jesus at its center.
 Jesus began his ministry as a teacher.
 He emphasized love, mercy, faith, forgiveness and honesty.
 He taught gentleness rather than violence, generosity rather than selfishness, doing good rather than evil.
 Jesus had respect for all people, even people others looked down on.
 Jesus touched lepers, welcomed children, and treated women and foreigners with respect.

 But Jesus said some harsh things about religious leaders.
 He hated hypocrisy and the attitude of looking down on others.
 Jesus spent time with the “sinners” that the leaders despised.
-He was tolerant.
 He spent time with the tax collectors that many people hated.
-Prostitutes found forgiveness, not condemnation.
+Prostitutes found forgiveness instead of condemnation.

 Jesus kept on teaching even when he knew the religious leaders were trying to kill him.
 He was sincere, and it cost him his life.
 People worldwide respect Jesus for his teachings.
 Many have tried to apply these teachings in their own lives.
 They have become followers of Jesus.

 But sometimes the people who like Jesus’ teachings are surprised to learn what he really taught.
 He said he had a unique relationship with God and that no one could get to God except through him.
-“No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him” (Matthew 11:27).
-Some people accept this; others do not.
+“No one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him” (Matthew 11:27, New Revised Standard Version, updated edition).

 2. The resurrection of Jesus

 On this testimony, preached by ordinary people with an extraordinary boldness, thousands more believed.
 Even by first-century standards, it was a strange story, but they accepted it.
-If God raised this man from the dead, then God must have approved of what he taught — even his claims to be our route to salvation.
+If God raised this man from the dead, then God must have approved of what he taught — even his claims to be the way of salvation.

 3. The death of Jesus

 If Jesus was such a good man, if God really approved his teachings, why did God allow him to die?
-What was the purpose of his hideous death?
-Early Christians were not long in trying to explain the purpose of his death, and more people found reason to believe the story.
+What was the purpose of his horrible death?
+Early Christians tried to explain the purpose of his death, and more people found reason to believe the story.

-Scholars debate the reasons why Jesus had to die so others could be forgiven.
+Scholars discuss the reasons why Jesus had to die so others could be forgiven.
 But the bottom line is that he did it.
 He willingly gave his life to save us.
-It shows his great love for us — “God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
+It shows his great love for us — “God proves his love for us in that while we still were sinners Christ died for us” (Romans 5:8).

 For some people, this makes tremendous sense.
-Evil is serious, and it cannot be waived aside as if it did not matter.
+Evil is serious, and it cannot be ignored as if it did not matter.
 It matters a great deal, and the death of Jesus shows that it does.
-A huge cost was involved in paying for the consequences of sin.
-Jesus’ death shows not only the seriousness of sin, but also the depth of God’s love for us.
+A huge cost was involved in paying for the results of sin.
+Jesus’ death shows not only the seriousness of sin, but also how much God loves us.
 Because of Jesus’ death, people believe that God loves them.

 4. The disciples of Jesus

-There are some hypocrites in the church.
 Some people like the social advantages of the church, but do not follow Jesus.
 But there are also people remarkably changed by Christ.
 Former prostitutes, former alcoholics, former white-collar criminals, and even former hypocrites give their testimony that Jesus has changed them.
-This evidence convinces some people believe that Christianity is true.
+This evidence convinces some people that Christianity is true.

 5. Good and evil